Combustion: Environmental problems

 These oxides combine with water and oxygen in the atmosphere, creating nitric acid and sulfuric acids, which return to Earth's surface as acid deposition, or "acid rain."
 Acid deposition harms aquatic organisms and kills trees.
 Due to its formation of certain nutrients that are less available to plants such as calcium and phosphorus, it reduces the productivity of the ecosystem and farms.
 An additional problem associated with nitrogen oxides is that they, along with hydrocarbon pollutants, contribute to the formation of ground level ozone, a major component of smog.

 Human health problems

 Breathing carbon monoxide causes headache, dizziness, vomiting, and nausea.
 If carbon monoxide levels are high enough, humans become unconscious or die.
 Exposure to moderate and high levels of carbon monoxide over long periods is positively correlated with the risk of heart disease.
 People who survive severe carbon monoxide poisoning may suffer long-term health problems.
 Carbon monoxide from the air is absorbed in the lungs which then binds with hemoglobin in human's red blood cells.
-This would reduce the capacity of red blood cells to carry oxygen throughout the body.
+This reduces the capacity of red blood cells that carry oxygen throughout the body.